Evil-Lyn: 1980s Filmation cartoon

 With her intelligence, fearlessness, and her incredible magic skills, Skeletor clearly could not hope for a more capable ally than Evil-Lyn, who is often left in charge when he is away from Snake Mountain.
 Voice actress Linda Gary imbued Evil-Lyn with the qualities of perniciousness and refinement simultaneously, and indeed, whatever the character did, she did it with style, unlike the vast majority of the other villains.
-Although the toy line may have designed her as an evil counterpart to Teela, in the cartoon, she was really more of an evil counterpart to the Sorceress rather than Teela, seeing as how she possessed no warrior skills whatsoever, but more than compensated for this by her expertise in magic and witchcraft.
+Although the toy line may have designed her as an evil counterpart to Teela, in the cartoon, she was really more of an evil counterpart to the Sorceress, seeing as how she possessed no warrior skills whatsoever (while more than compensated for this via her expertise in magic and witchcraft).
 When her helmet is off, she is revealed to have white or grey hair.

 She would use all manner of magic spells in combat against the Heroic Warriors, and duped many people with her magical disguises in episodes such as The Shaping Staff, The Curse of the Spellstone, Evil-Lyn's Plot and The Royal Cousin.
 Although occasionally using such artifacts as the legendary Shaping Staff and the Spellstone to supplement her powers, she was by no means reliant on external objects to perform her spells and enchantments.
 More often than not, her powers emanated from within her.

 She frequently branched out from Skeletor's service and conducted her own schemes, as portrayed in episodes such as Ordeal in the Darklands Journey to Stone City and No Job Too Small also depict her working away from Skeletor.
 Additionally, Evil-Lyn renders her services to aid other super villains, such as Gorgon in The Defection, and Dark-Dream in Eternal Darkness, hence, affirming, time and again, that she is by no means devoted to Skeletor.